Sarah Palin: Bridge to Nowhere

-In 2008, as a vice-presidential candidate, Palin characterized her position as having told Congress "thanks, but no thanks, on that bridge to nowhere."
+In 2008, as a candidate for vice president, Palin characterized her position as having told Congress "thanks, but no thanks, on that bridge to nowhere."
 A number of Ketchikan residents said that the claim was false and a betrayal of Palin's previous support for their community.
 Some critics said that her statement was misleading, as she had expressed support for the spending project and kept the federal money after the project was canceled.

 Gas pipeline

 In August 2008, Palin signed a bill authorizing the State of Alaska to award TransCanada Pipelines—the sole bidder to meet the state's requirements—a license to build and operate a pipeline to transport natural gas from the Alaska North Slope to the continental United States through Canada.
 The governor also pledged $500 million in seed money to support the project.

 It was estimated that the project would cost $26 billion.
 Newsweek described the project as "the principal achievement of Sarah Palin's term as Alaska's governor."
 The pipeline also faces legal challenges from Canadian First Nations.